FlunityX/FlunityX/README.md

 🚀 About Me
 I'm a game developer... 👋 Hello there!
 I'm Nguyen Van Manh, a student at Lac Hong University.

-I'm passionate about game development using Unity and Godot.
+I'm passionate about game development using Unity and Cocos Creator.

 Currently, I'm actively learning and expanding my knowledge in these platforms.